 !!
-Note: Dr. Tso is moving to Ohio State University, effective 12/01/2022.
+Note: Dr. Tso has moved to Ohio State University since 12/01/2022.
 She will continue to be affiliated with University of Michigan as an adjunct faculty, but will no longer accept new trainees at UM.
 Future trainees will be accepted at OSU.

 Dr. Tso accepts UROP and independent studies (Psychology/BCN) students.
 All students are expected to commit at least 8-10 hours a week for at least 2 semesters.
 Multiple undergraduate positions are offered on a yearly basis.
 Interested UROP students should apply through UROP.
 Psychology/BCN students interested in doing independent studies for course credits should email Dr. Tso (please include your CV).
 Note that Dr. Tso normally would not take honors thesis students unless they have worked in her lab for a year.